How to Create Powerful Development Plans for Your Employees in 8 Easy Steps

 Many times, it's not possible to objectively measure the progress of some skills (example: soft skills).
 For this, you will have to resort to interviews with your employees.
 Also, it's a good idea to ask their direct managers if they see any improvements moving in the right direction.

-On the side of the company, it gets a little bit more complex.
-In order to measure the results of your plan, in the long run, you need to keep up with how your employees are progressing at an individual level.
+On the company's side, it gets a little bit more complex.
+To measure the results of your plan, in the long run, you need to keep up with how your employees are progressing at an individual level.

 Don't be afraid to revisit your employee development plan.
 Doing this will help you:

 Keep orchestrating assessments and re-tuning them.
-This will ensure your plans are effective, and just what your employees need.
+This will ensure your plans are effective and just what your employees need.

 The only thing constant is change.
 And the best way to create or improvise your employee development plan is by taking inspiration from companies that have nailed them.

-They put the weight of the employee development plan mostly on the employee.
-The employee has to do a self-assessment of their most important motivators, skills and competencies as well as how they see their future roll out in the company.
+They put the weight of the employee development plan mainly on the employee.
+First, the employee has to do a self-assessment of their most essential motivators, skills, and competencies and how they see their future roll out in the company.

-Moreover, they need to set their own short-, medium- and long-term goals.
-This is a good starting point, but the form itself won’t be enough to produce good results.
+Moreover, they need to set short-, medium- and long-term goals.
+This is a good starting point, but the form won’t be enough to produce good results.
 You also need to add another layer of information through an interview with the employee.

 Here is another example of a fairly simple employee development plan from SEOptimer:

-The only downfall to this is, it’s quite unlikely that an employee will instinctively know what kind of skills gap you have in the company and what specific activities they can do to get to their desired skill set.
+The only downfall: It’s quite unlikely that an employee will instinctively know what skills gap you have in the company and what specific activities they can do to get to their desired skill set.

 Here is another version of a similar employee development plan from SEOptimer: